exercism/docs/building/product/mentoring-notes.md

 # Mentoring Notes

-Mentoring notes are exercise-specific notes aimed to:
+There are two types of mentoring notes:

+1. Exercise-specific notes (shown for one specific exercise in the track)
+2. Track-specific notes (shown for _all_ exercises in the track)

+The aim for these notes is to:

 - Make mentoring an exercise easier for mentors
 - Make mentoring an exercise consistent across mentors

 ## What do Mentoring Notes contain?

-Mentoring notes often contain:
+Exercise-specific mentoring notes often contain:

 - Examples of reasonable solutions
 - Common suggestions/pitfalls
 - Talking points

+Track-specific mentoring notes often contain:

+- Common suggestions/pitfalls (that apply to _all_ exercises)
+- Links to useful resources (like a style guide)

 ## How to add Mentoring Notes

-Mentoring notes are stored in the [website-copy repo][website-copy] within a `tracks/<track-slug>/exercises/<exercise-slug>/mentoring.md` file.
+Mentoring notes are stored in the [website-copy repo][website-copy] using the following file naming patterns:

+- Exercise mentoring notes: `tracks/<track-slug>/exercises/<exercise-slug>/mentoring.md`
+- Track mentoring notes: `tracks/<track-slug>/mentoring.md`

-To add mentoring notes, submit a PR to add a file following the above file naming pattern.
+To add mentoring notes, submit a PR to add a file following the above file naming patterns.

 ### Why are Mentoring Notes not in the track repo?